 Understanding Ticket automation rules

 By default, when a ticket is raised in Atera, no actions are taken — no fields are changed, notifications sent, or values modified.
-However, with Ticket Automation Rules, you can make changes based on certain conditions.
+However, with Ticket automation rules, you can make changes based on certain conditions.

 Triggers